webjestic/vsce-main-vue-theme/vsce-setup-to-publish.md

 # README
-## This is the README for your extension "main-vue"
+## This is the README for your extension
 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)